Sep 26, 2019

 This puts your podcast into their Twitter or Instagram feed, which places you front and center for your guest’s audience.

 Yeah, yeah, this is an obvious one, but it bears mentioning.
 Every hashtag you use introduces your podcast into another stream, each of which could reach thousands of new people.
+(By tagging guests and strategically using hashtags, your podcast has a better chance of going viral.)

 Video and images drive a lot of engagement on social media — more so than text-only posts.
 Why does that matter to you, a person working in an audio medium?